 WELCOME BACK to those of you who were first-year NCC students last year and WELCOME to those of you who will be joining us for the first time this year.
-You will see that Nichols Career Center is a wonderful place where you can learn a trade that can earn you a livable wage straight out of high school or help you perfect your trade by continuing your education at a post-secondary institution.
-I am confident that you will find a rigorous and engaging program of study here at Nichols that will give you a leg up on the competition whenever you decide to enter the workforce.
-Our faculty and staff is excited to work with you to achieve these goals and play a vital role in your overall success as you figure out where life will take you.
+You will see Nichols Career Center is a wonderful place where you can learn a trade that can earn you a livable wage straight out of high school or help you continue your education at a post-secondary institution.
+I am confident you will find a rigorous and engaging program of study here at NCC giving you a leg up on the competition whenever you decide to enter the workforce.
+Our faculty and staff here are excited to work with you to achieve your goals and to play a vital role in your overall success wherever your life takes you.

 You will be experiencing many new and diverse learning opportunities this year.
 Our highly dedicated and responsive staff will be focused on challenging you and stretching your learning experience, helping you grow socially, and guiding you toward independent thinking and problem solving.
-Within our programs we will also focus on developing students of good character.
-As we guide you in making good choices and decisions, we also encourage you to be your best self and to make positive contributions to the groups and organizations to which you are a part of.
-We will also work toward developing a culture where a sense of personal pride will be cultivated within our students and our staff.
+Within our programs, we will also focus on developing students of good character.
+As we guide you in making good choices and decisions, we also encourage you to be your best-self and to make positive contributions to the groups and organizations which you are a part of.
+And finally, we will work toward developing a culture where a sense of personal pride will be cultivated within our students and our staff.

-I sincerely hope that your experience at Nichols Career Center exceeds your expectations and I encourage you to share any ideas or suggestions you might have for improving our school with me or any of our teachers.
-Together we can achieve great things this year at Nichols Career Center!
+I sincerely hope your experience at Nichols Career Center exceeds your expectations and I encourage you to share any ideas or suggestions you might have for improving our school during your time with us.
+Together we can achieve great things this year at NCC!